copenlu/academic-kickstart/content/publication/2020_ACL_A/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP)" publication_short = "In *EMNLP*"
+publication = "In Proceedings of the 2020 Annual Conference of the Association for Computational Linguistics (ACL)" publication_short = "In *ACL*"

 # Abstract and optional shortened version.
-abstract = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification.
-It is collected from 26 fact checking websites in English, paired with textual sources and rich metadata, and labelled for veracity by human expert journalists.
-We present an in-depth analysis of the dataset, highlighting characteristics and challenges.
-Further, we present results for automatic veracity prediction, both with established baselines and with a novel method for joint ranking of evidence pages and predicting veracity that outperforms all baselines.
-Significant performance increases are achieved by encoding evidence, and by modelling metadata.
-Our best-performing model achieves a Macro F1 of 49.2%, showing that this is a challenging testbed for claim veracity prediction." abstract_short = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification."
+abstract = "Simplified Chinese to Traditional Chinese script conversion is a common preprocessing step in Chinese NLP.
+Despite this, current approaches have poor performance because they do not take into account that a simplified Chinese character can correspond to multiple traditional characters.
+Here, we propose a novel model that can disambiguate between mappings and convert between the two scripts.
+The model is based on subword segmentation, two language models, as well as a method for mapping between subword sequences.
+We further construct benchmark datasets for topic classification and script conversion.
+Our proposed method outperforms previous Chinese Character Conversion approaches by 6 points in accuracy.
+These results are further confirmed in a downstream application, where 2kenize is used to preprocess text for topic classification.
+An error analysis reveals that our method's particular strengths are in dealing with code mixing and named entities." abstract_short = "We propose a novel Chinese character conversion model that can disambiguate between mappings and convert between the two scripts.
+The model is based on subword segmentation, two language models, as well as a method for mapping between subword sequences."

 # Is this a featured publication? (true/false)
 featured = false